Lindeneg/funkallero/docs/docs/intro.md

 I quite like developing web APIs using mediator pattern, dependency injection and command-query segregation.
 Funkallero is effectively a wrapper on top of [Express](https://expressjs.com) that enforces those patterns with strong type safety.

-It's all just a bit of fun.. and I had loads of that!

 Since the framework is still in its infancy, features are missing, performance is not optimized and tests are lacking.
-The features being worked on at the moment are caching, views, versioning and benchmarks.

 Needless to say, for anything serious, please use [Express](https://expressjs.com) directly or [NestJS](https://nestjs.com/).

+This is all just a bit of fun.. and I had loads of that!

 ## Packages